Jeremytsai6987/Jeremytsai6987/README.md

   -	Contributed to projects aimed at assisting farmers in India by providing more reliable weather forecasts

 - **Realix AI** (Chicago, IL)
-  - Software Engineering Intern, November 2024 - Present
+  - Software Engineering Intern, December 2024 - March 2025
   - Developed frontend frameworks using React to create responsive and user-friendly interfaces, ensuring optimal performance and accessibility
   - Built backend services with Express.js, integrating RESTful APIs for seamless communication with large